Willlasbury/work-day-scheduler/README.md

 This provides an hourly planner in the browser.
 You are able to save a task to a specific hour block between 9am to 5pm.
 The tasked is saved in memory so you can safely leave or reload the page.
+Tasks are color coded to indicate whether that hour is in the present, past, or future.